RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 1) Compile the ANM.cpp script

 The ANM.cpp script requires classes of the AlgLib library.
 These classes can be found in the cpp/src folder in the GitHub Directory.
-The path to these classes must be specified in the compile command using the -I paramter:
+The path to these classes must be specified in the compile command using the -I parameter:

  ::

 	g++ -I cpp/src/ ANM.cpp -o ANM

-In this tutorial we will perform a comprative analysis between the normal modes of the EV71_CG3.pdb and EV71_CG4.pdb
+In this tutorial, we will perform a comparative analysis between the normal modes of the EV71_CG3.pdb and EV71_CG4.pdb

-2) Run the ./ANM to analyse EV71_CG4.pdb with a cutoff of 24Å
+2) Run ./ANM to analyse EV71_CG4.pdb with a cutoff of 24Å

  ::